Last Comiskey: Synopsis

 In 1990, as their last season in their 80-year-old ballpark dawns, the Chicago White Sox suffered through four consecutive losing seasons.
 They are predicted to finish in last place.
 Surprising many, under the leadership of manager Jeff Torborg, the team gets off to a fast start, close on the heels of the preseason favorites and defending World Series champions, the Oakland Athletics.
 Assistant General Manager Dan Evans, pitcher Wayne Edwards, and shortstop Ozzie Guillen give credit to Torborg, who motivated his players and instilled enthusiasm within them.
 Much credit is also given to Guillen, a loquacious team leader who passionately played shortstop.
 Years later, Guillen would manage the team in the 2005 World Series, their first World Series victory in 88 years.

-What was expected to be a downer season turns out to be a joyous, if at times bittersweet, commemoration of Comiskey Park and White Sox baseball.
-Key players from that surprising year, including starting pitcher Jack McDowell, relief ace Bobby Thigpen, and other players, share their reminiscences of the season.
+A season initially expected to be unsuccessful ultimately turns out to be a retrospective commemoration of Comiskey Park and White Sox baseball.
+Key players from that season, including starting pitcher Jack McDowell, relief pitcher Bobby Thigpen, and other players, share their reminiscences of the season.
 One such player, pitcher Donn Pall, grew up a White Sox fan and commuted from his childhood home during the 1990 season.

 Longtime ballpark fixtures such as Nancy Faust, White Sox organist for 41 years, shared her favorite moments from the ballpark's history.
 Faust, who received an RIAA Gold Record for her popularization of Steam's "Na Na Hey Hey Kiss Him Goodbye", which she turned into a stadium taunt that would become popular worldwide, is seen interacting with admiring fans, and developing musical accompaniments tailored to individual players and game situations.
 The players shared reminiscences of the old stadium's home clubhouse, from its low ceilings, tight quarters, and other peculiarities to its much loved clubhouse manager, Willie "Chicken Willie" Thompson.
 Thompson wore many hats, including serving as the clubhouse chef.

 As the team gave chase to the vaunted Oakland A's, the atmosphere in the old stadium became electric.
 The intensity in the ballpark was heightened even more through Faust's leading the excited fans in attendance with her organ playing, particularly with her "Na Na Hey Hey Goodbye" chant.